milesspencer35/startup/README.md

 **Application elements** - Used good whitespace and formatting.
 **Application text content** - Consistent font throughout the page.
 Text is often formated using flex display.
 **Application images** - UPC logo is displayed by the website name on each page.

+## JavaScript deliverable

+For this deliverable I implemented by JavaScript so that the application works for a single user.
+I also added placeholders for future technology.

+**Login** - In order to login you must first register your username and password.
+On successful log in you go to counter page.
+**Database** - Displays counts on counter page and inventory items on inventory list page.
+Currently this is stored and retrieved from local storage, but it will be replaced with the database data later.
+**WebSocket** - I used the setInterval function to periodically add a entry to the recently added/edited popup.
+This will be replaced with WebSocket entries later.
+**Application Logic** - Ability to add, edit, and delete items.
+Once a item is saved in the inventory you can create a count of it.